Spinal Tap header

 by Karl French (2000, Bloomsbury, $19.95 ISBN 1582341257 or £16.99 ISBN 074754218X)

 This guide contains a transcript of the film, song lyrics, the discography and timeline you'll find here on the Tap fan site, an introduction by someone named Michael McKean, 24 pages of color photos (including a great one of Marty DiBergi testing the metal detector on Derek at the airport) and an A to Zed guide that has strange entries such as Reiner, Rob.
-The U.S. edition is paperback and the U.K. edition is hardcover.
-Both have all-black covers.
-The U.S. edition is paperback, and the Canada and U.K. editions are hardcover.
-You can buy it at Amazon, Amazon Canada or Amazon UK.
+You can buy it at Amazon.

 CultographiesCultographies: This Is Spinal Tap